 - Villain Forgot to Level Grind: His only gimmick is his Freeze Ray.
 By his last appearance, the Dynamic Duo have invented special thermal underwear to No-Sell it, leaving Mr. Freeze helpless.

-- Wicked Cultured: The George Sanders version enjoyed the finer things in life when in his lair he would lounge around in a fine dressing gown; he even timed how quickly it took his subzero skin to chill different liquors!
+- Wicked Cultured: The George Sanders version enjoyed the finer things in life when in his lair he would lounge around in a fine dressing gown or a full suit; he even timed how quickly it took his subzero skin to chill different liquors!

 - Wolverine Publicity: In modern continuations and merchandising the Preminger version is the one that's used, possibly because he's the one more in tune with the how the character is modernly portrayed; ironic since Preminger was so rude and unprofessional that the production team brought in somebody else for Mr. Freeze's last appearance.